GregTMiller/UnityTerminal/README.md

 Step 2: Install Python.
 (You should have this already tbh, very handy language.
 If you don't, you can get it at https://www.python.org/)

+Step 3: Clone this repo.

-Step 3: Add where you store you project folders to myGitFolders.txt (I included my git folders inside the repo version for reference.)
+Step 4: Add where you store you project folders to myGitFolders.txt (I included my git folders inside the repo version for reference.)

 *Note: This is not required, this is just helpful if you are actually going to use this.*